 That’s right, there’s a secret entrance to the Great Smoky Mountains National Park.
 It’s a great, quick spot for you to work your way up the mountains instead of going through Pigeon Forge.

 The secret entrance is the route through Wears Valley.
-It’s also known as the Wears Cove entrance.
 This is how most locals enter the national park.

 The secret entrance becomes particularly handy during the high seasons.
 You get to see picturesque views while avoiding the crowds.
-On a clear, sunny day, from Wears Valley you can see Mount LeConte covered in bright, colorful leaves.
+On a clear, sunny day, from Wears Valley you can see the mountains covered in bright, colorful leaves.
 An absolutely breathtaking view!

 3. Cataract Falls